 - Covers the respective NESA syllabus

-- Lesson booklet written in accordance NESA syllabus
+- Lesson booklet written in accordance with NESA syllabus

-Each student receives a lesson booklet written in accordance with the NSW Education Standards Authority (NESA) syllabus to ensure that every syllabus requirement is covered.
+Each week students receive a lesson booklet written in accordance with the NSW Education Standards Authority (NESA) syllabus to ensure that every syllabus requirement is covered.

 These booklets become the student’s personalised notes and provide a comprehensive basis for future revision.